gatewayd-io/docs/using-gatewayd/servers.md

 ## Protocol support

 The server object works in the [transport layer](https://en.wikipedia.org/wiki/Transport_layer), which is Layer 4, or L4, of the [OSI model](https://en.wikipedia.org/wiki/OSI_model).
 Therefore it doesn't care about the protocol being used in the upper layers.
 This means that the server object, and GatewayD in general, *can* practically support any protocol in the upper layers.
 However, it is not *recommended* to use GatewayD for non-database protocols, as it is not optimized for those protocols.
 The focus of GatewayD is to be a database proxy, and not a general purpose proxy.
 PostgreSQL has been chosen as the first database protocol to be supported, and more protocols will be added in the future.

-## Hard and soft limits

-The server object has two types of limits: hard and soft limits.
-These limits are configurable from the [`servers`](/using-gatewayd/global-configuration/servers) configuration object in the global configuration file: `gatewayd.yaml`.

-The limits are OS level limits for open files and open connections.
-If they are set, the server will try to set them on the OS level for the running instance of GatewayD.
-If the server fails to set the limits, it will exit with an error.
-If the limits are not set (or set to `0`), the server will not try to set them on the OS level.

-If the clients try to open more connections than the soft limit, the server will accept the connections, but will log a warning.
-If the clients try to open more connections than the hard limit, the server will send an error to the client and will log an error.
-Then it will close the connection.

 ## Connection limits